xSavior-of-God/SlimeDogCore/README.md

 # SlimeDogCore
 Core functionality for SlimeDog resources

+⚠️ This is a work-in-progress.
-You are welcome to use it under the terms of the GPL3 license.
+You are welcome to use it under the terms of the GPL3 license, with the understanding that changes may be made as it is incorporated in other SlimeDog projects.

 Please give credit where due.